 All graduate students are invited to attend weekly research seminars in a variety of topic areas as well as regular department teas and a weekly wine and cheese gathering attended by many junior and senior members of the department.
 A graduate student lunch seminar series provides an opportunity for our students to practice their presentation skills to a general audience.

-In addition to their stipend, each student is awarded an annual travel allowance to enable them to attend conferences for which limited funding is available or visit researchers at other institutions.
+Each student receives a travel allowance to enable them to attend conferences for which limited funding is available, or to visit researchers at other institutions.